MultiverseLearningProducts/swe/src/bootcamp/wk1/day2.md

 1. a Plane should also have a destination that is an Airport name
 1. Create an Airport class
 1. Airports should have a name
-1. instances of an Airport should have a function to `land` planes
 1. One test should assert you have an airport, with a plane, on the plane are passengers & you can read the weight of one of the bags of a passenger

 Write tests as you go in the test driven development style.
 You should be able to create any number of airports, create planes, land planes at airports, create passengers with bags, have the passengers board a plane.